simone-lungarella/event-handler/README.md

 </p>

 ### Description
-Application that consent to handle a series of events related to windfarms, prioritizing them on completion percentage.
+An application that consents to handle a series of events related to windfarms, prioritizing them on completion percentage.
 This application will expose only backend rest endpoints to perform all required actions.
-Each event is associated to specific steps and when each step is set as complete, the event will be also considered complete.
+Each event is associated with specific steps and when each step is set as complete, the event will be also considered complete.
 A background scheduler will make sure that each event is archived when complete for a customizable number of days and another scheduler will send e-mails to warn users about an incoming deadline.

-The Api exposes services to handle user registration and authentication that requires to provide a valid jwt token to access any endpoint.
-Some specific operations also requires to be an authenticated Admin (eg. user registration).
+The API exposes services to handle user registration and authentication that require providing a valid JWT token to access any endpoint.
+Some specific operations also require to be an authenticated Admin (eg. user registration).

-The persistence layer is handled by a postgres server.
-The app is deployed to Heroku and is automated with github actions!
+The persistence layer is handled by a Postgres server.
+The app is deployed to Heroku and is automated with GitHub actions!

 ### Front end
-The web-app that is allowed to use this api can be accessed from <a href="https://simone-lungarella.github.io/winforce/" > this page </a> and it requires to be authenticated to access every functionality!
+The web app that is allowed to use this API can be accessed from <a href="https://simone-lungarella.github.io/winforce/"> this page </a> and it requires to be authenticated to access every functionality!